faithoputa/simple_shell/README.md

-This Simple_shell Project is a Team Project for Alx cohort 13 and it is it done by the following Authours:
+This Simple_shell Project is a Team Project for Alx cohort 13 and the project is being  done by the following Authours:

 Authours: Miss FAITH OPUTA and MR. NAVIL GICHUHI.